onap/vnfrqts-requirements/docs/Chapter5.rst

 the Heat must be identical to the parameter name defined in the Heat that is to receive the value.

-OpenECOMP Predefined Output Parameters
+ONAP Predefined Output Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 These parameters must not define any constraints in the Heat template, including length restrictions, ranges, default value and/or allowed patterns.

-OpenECOMP Orchestration Parameters, VNF Orchestration Parameters, OpenECOMP Orchestration Constants, VNF Orchestration Constants
+ONAP Orchestration Parameters, VNF Orchestration Parameters, ONAP Orchestration Constants, VNF Orchestration Constants
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-OpenECOMP Orchestration Parameters, VNF Orchestration Parameters, OpenECOMP Orchestration Constants, VNF Orchestration Constants must adhere to the following:
+ONAP Orchestration Parameters, VNF Orchestration Parameters, ONAP Orchestration Constants, VNF Orchestration Constants must adhere to the following:

 -  All parameters should be clearly documented in the template,